You cannot copy content of this website, your IP is being recorded

 Can a zygomatic implant be combined with a normal dental implant?

 Yes!
 If a patient comes in with a partial bone loss, like having sufficient bone mass in the front, but a significant bone loss in the back, we can combine zygomatic dental implants with the traditional root form dental implants for a successful dental implant outcome.
 If you are interested in a dental implant procedure but want to book a consultation appointment to see which type of dental implant procedure you’d be considered a good candidate for, contact Beyond Dental and Implant Center today!
 We have two great locations to choose from in the DFW area, with flexible opening hours for you to choose from.
-We have clinics located in Dallas and Fort Worth, Texas, to serve you well!
-We serve patients from Dallas TX, Fort Worth TX, Cockrell Hill TX, Mesquite TX, Highland Park TX, Forest Hill TX, White Settlement TX, and Saginaw TX.
+We serve patients from Dallas TX, Plano TX, Addison TX, Garland TX, Richardson TX, Carrollton TX, and BEYOND!